zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### C. Parasite Infections (Insectary)

-The Bartholomay Lab insectary is a powerful resource that comes with major responsibilities.
+The insectary is a powerful resource that comes with major responsibilities.
 All members of the lab should follow established safety protocols and basic lab etiquette when using this space.
-No member of the lab should carry out insectary operations and procedures without approval from both PIs.
+No member of the lab should carry out insectary operations and procedures without approval from both PIs (Bartholomay and Zamanian).
 Detailed protocols for insectary operations, filarial parasite infection, and L3 isolation can be found on our [Protocols](protocols/protocols.md) page.
 Mosquito strains available for parasite infection:

 - *Ae. aegypti LVP* strain: used for *B. malayi* and *B. pahangi* infections
 - *Ae. aegypti SD* strain: used for *D. immitis* infections

 Strains must be ordered in advance for infection, accounting for potential die offs and typical L3 yields.
-Place Orders as instructed in the [Insectary Protocol](protocols/Parasitic_Nematodes/Insectary/Insectary.md) and update the `Parasite Schedule` sheet linked in [Lab Sheets](labsheets.md) to associate parasite batches with mosquito infections
+Place Orders as instructed in the [Insectary Protocol](protocols/Parasitic_Nematodes/Insectary/Insectary.md) and update the `Parasite Schedule` sheet linked in the [Lab GDrive](labgdrive.md) to associate parasite batches with mosquito infections

 ```
 Mosquito Carton Labels